jpratt9/john-pratt.com/src/frontend/content/posts/how-to-secure-web-applications/index.md

 If your project doesn't use lock files (like `package-lock.json` for Node.js or `Gemfile.lock` for Ruby), you're basically rolling the dice with every single build.
 A lock file is a simple but powerful concept: it records the *exact* version of every dependency and sub-dependency your project relies on.

 This guarantees that every developer on the team, and just as importantly, your CI/CD pipeline, installs the identical set of packages.
-Without a lock file, running `npm install` could quietly pull in a newer version of a library—one that might have a new vulnerability or a breaking change—and you'd be none the wiser.
+Without a lock file, running `npm install` could quietly pull in a newer version of a library - one that might have a new vulnerability or a breaking change - and you'd be none the wiser.

 > Lock files are your recipe for reproducible builds.
 They kill the dreaded "it works on my machine" problem and are a foundational piece of a secure supply chain, giving you consistency all the way from development to production.